Strengthening your job application

 Why write a cover letter?

-Some believe the cover letter is dead.
-We disagree.
-At City Year, we love to read your cover letters!
 Your cover letter gives you a unique opportunity to get specific about key experiences that qualify you for the particular role you are applying for and control your own narrative about how you will add value– definitely take advantage of that!
 Try to make sure, however, that your cover letter is one page long or less.
 Short but sweet is a good general rule to follow!

 Telling your story